The 10 Types of Business that MUST Use Call Tracking

 Last but not least we have the mortgage and loans industry.
 For most of us, managing our personal finances is complicated, and making wise financial decisions requires professional help.
 Especially when buying a house, paying for an advanced degree, or any other financial responsibilities that require borrowing large sums of money from the bank.
 Since discussing one’s finances is extremely case-specific and personal, this is an industry where phone calls are prevalent and necessary to gaining customers.
 So yes, industry marketers need to track calls or they likely won’t understand the value of their paid marketing efforts.

 Keep in mind, that even if your industry isn’t on this list, calls might be very important to your business, so don’t underestimate the value call tracking could have on your PPC strategy.

 We actually have a solution for you here at WordStream that allows you to track calls back to the keyword, ad group, and campaign from where the call occurred, record phone calls, and evaluate if the calls caused conversions within your account so that you make more informed decisions when it comes to your paid search strategy.

 Interested?
-Schedule a free live demo today with one of our certified AdWords experts.
+Schedule a free live demo today with one of our certified Google Ads (formerly known as AdWords) experts.

 The average conversion rate for prospect calls is 25%, according to Marchex.
 So, what are you waiting for?
 Start tracking calls today to become the ring leader of your industry!